hds-sandbox/bulk_RNAseq_course/develop/05b_count_matrix.md

 - `scaledTPM`: This is taking the TPM scaled up to library size as our "raw" counts
 - `lengthScaledTPM`: This is used to generate the "raw" count table from the TPM (rather than summarizing the NumReads column).
 "Raw" count values are generated by using the TPM value x featureLength x library size.
 These represent quantities that are on the same scale as original counts, except no longer correlated with transcript length across samples. **We will use this option for DESeq2 downstream analysis**.

 **An additional argument for `tximport`**: When performing your own analysis you may find that the reference transcriptome file you obtain from Ensembl will have version numbers included on your identifiers (i.e ENSG00000265439.2).
-This will cause a discrepancy with the tx2gene file since the annotation databases don’t usually contain version numbers (i.e ENSG00000265439).
+This will cause a discrepancy with the tx2gene file since the annotation databases don"t usually contain version numbers (i.e ENSG00000265439).
 To get around this issue you can use the argument `ignoreTxVersion  = TRUE`.
-The logical value indicates whether to split the tx id on the ‘.’ character to remove version information, for easier matching.
+The logical value indicates whether to split the tx id on the "." character to remove version information, for easier matching.

 ``` r
 txi <- tximport(files, type="salmon", tx2gene=tx2gene, countsFromAbundance = "lengthScaledTPM", ignoreTxVersion = TRUE)